carlhuda/janus/README.markdown

   `curl https://github.com/carlhuda/janus/raw/master/bootstrap.sh -o - | sh`

+## Customization

+Create `~/.vimrc.local` and `~/.gvimrc.local` for any local customizations.

+For example, to override the default color schemes:

+    echo color desert  > ~/.vimrc.local
+    echo color molokai > ~/.gvimrc.local

 ## Updating to the latest version

 To update to the latest version of the distribution, just run `rake`